ReconfigureIO/UX/docs/source/overview.rst

 .. image::  ProgramStructure.png

 When using ``reco`` to simulate, build and deploy your programs you will work within a **project**.
-You can view builds and deployments per project, which is really useful when working on several work-streams at the same time with several builds and deployments for each.
+You can view simulations, builds and deployments per project, which is really useful when working on several work-streams at the same time, each of which might have several builds and deployments.

 .. note::

-    You must create at least one project but beyond this you can structure your work however you wish.
-When running ``test``, ``build`` or ``run``, if you do not specify a project, the results will be associated with the currently active project.
+    You should create a new project for each program you work on.
+If you run a ``sim``, ``build`` or ``deploy`` without creating or setting a project first you will be prompted to do so.

 * ``create-project`` is used to create a new project
 * ``projects`` displays a list of all active projects for your account